 When one thinks of passion, one doesn’t generally think of investment bankers.
-But the admissions committees are looking for passion in their applicants; so how are you – a computer guy, an engineer, a biology major, or yes, an investment banker – going to show them the passion they’re looking for?
+But the admissions committees are looking for passion in their applicants; so how are you – a computer guy, an engineer, a biology major, or yes, an investment banker – going to craft a winning application that shows them the passion they’re looking for?

 “Passion” has a sexy ring to it.
 An emotional, visceral appeal.
 It evokes images of glamorous actors and actresses in hot and heavy romances.
 The good guy in a Frank Capra film changing history.
 Generals exhorting the troops before sending them into battle.